 - Please ensure that your name does not appear anywhere in the body of the essay (including on the first page).

-- Submissions must utilise footnotes, not endnotes or in-text citations.
+- Submissions must follow the Style Guide, including utilising footnotes, not endnotes or in-text citations.

-- Submissions must conform to the word limits of 2,000-5,000 words for undergraduate submissions and up to 8,000 words for honours and postgraduate submissions, including footnotes.
-Submissions which exceed these word limits will not be accepted.
+- Suggested word length is 2,000-5,000 words for undergraduate submissions and up to 8,000 words for honours and postgraduate submissions, including footnotes.

 Note about copyright